-"We are delighted to be a member of the Taskforce and through our involvement will ensure that the views of people living with pulmonary fibrosis are incorporated into the work of the Taskforce and its' new 5-year plan for improving lung health in England"Steve Jones, Chair
+"We are delighted to be a member of the Taskforce and through our involvement will ensure that the views of people living with pulmonary fibrosis are incorporated into the work of the Taskforce and its new 5-year plan for improving lung health in England"Steve Jones, Chair

 Association of British Pharmaceutical Industry (ABPI)

 The ABPI represents innovative research-based biopharmaceutical companies, large, medium and small, leading an exciting new era of bioscience in the UK.
-The ABPI is a member of the Taskforce and co-chairs the Industries Forum.

 “We are delighted to have the opportunity to bring the pharmaceutical industry’s expertise to bear as we work together to improve the state of lung health in the UK.
 With lung disease responsible for more than 700,000 hospital admissions and over 6 million inpatient bed-days in the UK each year, this new Taskforce has its sights set on delivering genuine results."Su Jones, NHS Engagement Partner